AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/custom_udf.md

 This module provides a small set of user-defined functions (UDFs) intended for PySpark usage and general utility within ETL flows.
 The functions implement common behaviors found in database/ETL systems:

-- `instr` — find the Nth occurrence of a substring (Teradata-like behavior);
-- `sequence` / `reset_sequence` / `remove_sequence` — in-memory sequence generator helpers for simple numeric
-  sequencing;
-- `to_decimal_informatica` — parse a string into a decimal/float similar to Informatica's TO_DECIMAL semantics.

 The module also exposes `custom_udf_mapping` which maps user-friendly UDF names to Python callables and their Spark return types for convenient registration in Spark sessions.

-Notes
-: - These helpers are lightweight and in-memory. `sequence` and its helpers store state in a module-level dictionary and are intended for short-lived processes (not distributed, not persistent across executors without additional handling).
-- `instr` and `to_decimal_informatica` are pure functions and safe to use as Spark UDFs (stateless). `sequence` is stateful — if used with Spark UDFs across executors you will not get a cluster-wide monotonic counter.

----

 ## List of functions